Williams

 November Ultra

-November Ultra welcomes us into her personal diary.
+November Ultra welcomes listeners into her personal diary.
 From the bottom of her heart, she shares moments of her life, bright and dark stories, and sweet lullabies that gather touches of R&B, Pop, folk and music hall.
-Soft and intimate, her first LP Bedroom walls shares all her secrets, and intimacy in a colorful sanctuary:…
+Soft and intimate her first LP, Bedroom Walls shares all her secrets , intimacy into a colorful sanctuary:…

 Ziggy Alberts